What Products do I need to Order?

 Acrylic Lacquer Thinner - Very handy to have around!
 Great for the paint pen as you can clean the nib.
 You can also remove excess paint.
 It can also be applied to a soft cloth to bring down the level of the paint.
 Please note, you cannot use regular lacquer thinner.
 There is a big difference between the lacquer thinner they sell at Home Depot versus automotive lacquer thinner.
 Our paint is not soluble in regular lacquer thinner so you need automotive lacquer thinner to use with our paint.

-Bulldog Adhesion Promoter - A clear spray which makes paint stick to all automotive surfaces such as vinyl, plastic, fiberglass, galvanized metal, chrome, aluminum and glass.
+SEM Adhesion Promoter - A clear spray which makes paint stick to all automotive surfaces such as vinyl, plastic, fiberglass, galvanized metal, chrome, aluminum and glass.
 Once you have completed your repair of the surface you are painting (if it needed repairing before painting), use this product to ensure good adhesion to surfaces that normally do not allow paint to adhere well.
 This is a very toxic product so use goggles, respirator and rubber gloves.
 Keep away from children!

 Chemical Respirators - This respirator is recommended for spray paint applications.
 It is a maintenance free respirator which is discarded when the organic vapor cartridges are spent.
 The package includes the respirator with permanently attached organic vapor cartridges and filters.